YasirGaji/uptime-monitoring/README.md

   7. How to format a returning data types to JSON
   8. How to setup configuration variables
   9. How to configure staging and production environments
+  10. How to generate an ssl certificate from openssl
+  11. How to instantiate server options and configure code base for both http and https

 ## Errors  I Faced